BMW Drift Car Guide: Best Models, Mods & Setup Tips

 Yellow racing car with decals on display under a blue sky, parked at an outdoor auto show with tents and people.

-Top BMW M Models for Drifting
+Best BMW M models for drifting

 BMW M models offer exceptional drift capabilities with their rear-wheel drive platforms, powerful engines, and balanced chassis.
 These performance machines combine the perfect mix of power, handling, and driver engagement needed for controlled slides.